 Timeline: Ireland and abortion

-A referendum will take place on 25 May on whether to reform Ireland's strict abortion laws.
+A referendum took place on 25 May on whether to reform Ireland's strict abortion laws.

 The vote will decide whether to repeal a constitutional amendment that effectively bans terminations.

-It will be the country's sixth referendum on the issue.
 Currently, abortion is only allowed when a woman's life is at risk, but not in cases of rape, incest or fatal foetal abnormality.

 BBC News NI takes a look back at one of the most controversial legal issues in Irish history.